-\ These standards, interpretations and amendments to existing standards will become effective subsequent to December 31, 2016.
+^{} These standards, interpretations and amendments to existing standards will become effective subsequent to December 31, 2016.
 The Group did not early adopt these standards, interpretations and amendments

-AND INTERI PHILIPPINE FINANCIAL REPORTING STANDARDS AND INTERPRETATIONS Effective as of December 31, 2016 Not Adopted Not Applicable IFRIC 18 Transfers of Assets from Customers ✓ IFRIC 19 Extinguishing Financial Liabilities with Equity Instruments ✓ IFRIC 20 Stripping Costs in the Production Phase of a Surface Mine ✓ IFRIC 21 Levies ✓ IFRIC 22 Foreign Currency Transactions and Advance Consideration √ SIC-7 Introduction of the Euro ✓ SIC-10 Government Assistance - No Specific Relation to Operating Activities ✓ SIC-15 Operating Leases - Incentives ✓ SIC-25 Income Taxes - Changes in the Tax Status of an Entity or its Shareholders ✓ SIC-27 Evaluating the Substance of Transactions Involving the Legal Form of a Lease ✓ SIC-29 Service Concession Arrangements: Disclosures ✓ SIC-31 Revenue - Barter Transactions Involving Advertising Services ✓ SIC-32 Intangible Assets - Web Site Costs ✓
+AND INTERPR TINANCIAL REPORTING STANDARDS RETATIONS December 31, 2016 Adopted Not Adopted Not Applicable IFRIC 18 Transfers of Assets from Customers ✓ IFRIC 19 Extinguishing Financial Liabilities with Equity Instruments ✓ IFRIC 20 Stripping Costs in the Production Phase of a Surface Mine ✓ IFRIC 21 Levies ✓ IFRIC 22 Foreign Currency Transactions and Advance Consideration √ SIC-7 Introduction of the Euro ✓ SIC-10 Government Assistance - No Specific Relation to Operating Activities ✓ SIC-15 Operating Leases - Incentives ✓ SIC-25 Income Taxes - Changes in the Tax Status of an Entity or its Shareholders ✓ SIC-27 Evaluating the Substance of Transactions Involving the Legal Form of a Lease ✓ SIC-29 Service Concession Arrangements: Disclosures ✓ SIC-31 Revenue - Barter Transactions Involving Advertising Services ✓ SIC-32 Intangible Assets - Web Site Costs ✓

-\ These standards, interpretations and amendments to existing standards will become effective subsequent to December 31, 2016.
+^{} These standards, interpretations and amendments to existing standards will become effective subsequent to December 31, 2016.
 The Company did not early adopt these standards, interpretations and amendments